varjakw/Python-RSA/README.md

-# Python-RSA
-RSA implementation in Python with PyCrypto which allows for PKCS#1 padding.

 # Rivest-Shamir-Adleman
 This is an asymmetric algorithm, meaning there are two different keys; a public key and a private key.